Mostly 3D printed discone antenna

 Everything has been printed from ASA filament (similar to ABS, however it is more resistant to weather conditions).
 Remember to set high infill percentage because these parts will carry heavy loads, especially during a storm.
 All of the parts were printed in about 6-7 hours in my case.

-I didn’t have an idea for the name of these 3D printed parts, so I named them as follows:
+I didn’t have an idea for the name of these 3D printed parts, so I named them in the following way:

 Recommended printing settings: